kenjinz/age-calculator/README.md

 Users should be able to:

+- View an age in years, months, and days after submitting a valid date through the form Receive validation errors if:
-- Add their email and submit the form
+- Any field is empty when the form is submitted
-- See a success message with their email after successfully submitting the form
-- See form validation messages if:
-  - The field is left empty
+- The day number is not between 1-31
-  - The email address is not formatted correctly
+- The month number is not between 1-12
+- The date is in the future
+- The date is invalid, e.g. 31/04/1991 (there are 30 days in April)
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- See the age numbers animate to their final number when the form is submitted

 ## My process